Owad24/alx-low_level_programming/0x0A-argc_argv/README.md

 100-change.c is a program that prints the minimum number of coins to make change for an amount of money.

-holberton.h is the header file containing all the function prototypes used in the files.
+main.h is the header file containing all the function prototypes used in the files.